vhoyer/jQ/README.md

 Support
 -------

-For technical issues: @v.hoyer on Instagram (you never know), or e-mail me at vhoyer@live.com
+For technical issues: @vhoyer on Instagram (you never know), or e-mail me at vhoyer@live.com

 For personal issues: Take a deep breath, it's going to be okay.